cztomczak/cefpython/docs/Build-instructions.md

 __Linux__

 * Install packages: `sudo apt-get install python-dev cmake g++ libgtk2.0-dev`
+* If using prebuilt binaries from Spotify automated builds and want to build cefclient/cefsimple you need to install these packages:
+  `sudo apt-get install libgtkglext1-dev`
 * If building CEF from sources:
     * Official binaries are built on Ubuntu 14.04 (cmake 2.8.12, g++ 4.8.4)
     * Download [ninja](http://martine.github.io/ninja/) 1.7.1 or later